Azure/iotedge-lorawan-starterkit/docs/adr/004_region_as923_implementation.md

 ### Dwell Times

 We will support dwell times through the automatic dwell time management process described in the appendix.
+We will not support the automated cache refresh in a first version, but we will document the limitation that for multi-gateway support the device cache either needs to be manually invalidated or updated by waiting until it expires.

 ## Appendix